 Georgetown ISD Has Two Elementary Schools Six Miles Apart.
 Here Is How They Compare.

 Georgetown ISD has been one of the fastest growing school districts in Texas, and these two campuses reflect different chapters of that growth story.
-Raye McCoy serves some of the newer development along the Williams Drive corridor, while The Village pulls from the communities around the Sun City and eastern Georgetown areas.
-For buyers who have already decided on Georgetown ISD, this comparison helps narrow down which zone delivers the best combination of school performance and neighborhood fit.
+Raye McCoy is on the west side of Georgetown along Bellaire Drive, while The Village sits closer to Sun City and the established neighborhoods on the north side of town.
+For buyers who have already decided on Georgetown ISD, this comparison helps narrow down which zone fits.

 Raye McCoy vs The Village Elementary: Quick Comparison